Subelliptic estimates from Gromov hyperbolicity: Prior work and the outline of the proof of Theorem

 \begin{remark} For smoothly bounded pseudoconvex domains, Theorem~\ref{thm:straube} is due to Catlin~\cite[Theorem 2.2]{C1987}. \end{remark}

 In the case of smoothly bounded convex domains with finite type in the sense of D'Angelo, McNeal~\cite{M1994} constructed functions satisfying the hypotheses of Theorem~\ref{thm:straube} (see ~\cite{M2002,NPT2013} for some corrections).
 We will construct such functions using a similar approach, however McNeal's work relies heavily on the smoothness of the boundary and in particular on properties of families of convex polynomials with bounded degree.
-In our proof, we replace McNeal's algebraic and analytic arguments with geometric arguments using the Gromov hyperbolicity assumption.
+In our proof, we replace McNeal's algebraic and analytic arguments with metric space arguments using the Gromov hyperbolicity assumption.
+Throughout the argument we also use the geometric estimates established in Section~\ref{sec:local_m_convexity}.

 The proof of Theorem~\ref{thm:intersection} has the following outline: \begin{enumerate} \item In Section~\ref{sec:vm}, we recall the construction of ``visual metrics'' on the Gromov boundary of a Gromov hyperbolic metric space. \item In Section~\ref{sec:vm_and_normalizing}, we study how visual metrics behave under the normalizing maps defined in Section~\ref{sec:normalizing_maps}. \item In Section~\ref{sec:psh_on_normal_domains}, we construct well behaved plurisubharmonic functions on normalized domains. \item In Section~\ref{sec:psh_on_general_domains}, we use the results from the previous two sections to construct functions satisfying the hypothesis of Theorem~\ref{thm:straube}. \item In Section~\ref{sec:pf_of_thm_intersection}, we prove Theorem~\ref{thm:intersection}. \item In Section~\ref{sec:optimal_estimate}, we explain the order of subelliptic estimate obtained by our argument. \end{enumerate}